-The GSI public viewer indicates that there is a groundwater abstraction approximately 500 m north of the site.
+The GSI public viewer indicates that there is a groundwater abstraction approximately 1.4 km north-east of the site.
+No groundwater abstractions have been identified within 1km of the site.
 The well use is unknown.
-Yields are 114.5 m/day.
+Yields are 114.5 m^3 /day.
 The site is not located in a source protection area.